Skip to main content

 Federal direct unsubsidized student loans

-A federal direct unsubsidized student loan does not have credit score requirements, and it does not require a credit history or credit check.
+A federal direct unsubsidized student loan does not have credit score requirements, and it does not require a credit check.
 While the applicant must demonstrate financial need for a subsidized loan, that is also not required for an unsubsidized loan.
 This type of loan can be taken out by undergraduate or graduate students.
 The biggest difference between an unsubsidized student loan and a subsidized loan is this lack of requirement to show financial need with an unsubsidized student loan.

 Federal direct PLUS loan